Magic carpet ride

 November 18, 2010

 PLEASE NOTE THAT THIS POST WAS CREATED TO RAISE AWARENESS OF A CHARITY.
-PLEASE DO NOT “PIN” INDIVIDUAL IMAGES FROM THIS POST OR ANY OTHER ON THIS BLOG.
+PLEASE DO NOT “PIN” THIS POST OR INDIVIDUAL IMAGES FROM IT OR ANY OTHER POST ON THIS BLOG.
 ALL THE IMAGES ARE COPYRIGHT AS IS THE TEXT.

 (US terms used throughout: fpdc – front post double crochet, UK tr/rf; bpdc – back post double crochet, UK tr/rb; dc – double crochet, UK tr)